- How Much Money Is Needed To Invest In Rental Property?

 4) Remodeling restrictions

 Remodeling in landed houses have to abide by the building codes.
-However, homeowners have a lot to work with to ensure compliance.
+However, homeowners have a lot to work with while ensuring compliance.

 It is a totally different story when it comes to flats.